MiguelMSandin/phylogeniesQuickStart/README.md

 Depending on the sequences you are aligning you may want to play with the different options that MAFFT offer.
 I recommend playing with them and with different datasets (highly similar and highly divergent sequences) to fully understand them.

 It is important to manually check the alignment in AliView (or SeaView) if you are working with recently sequenced sequences or of doubted origin.
-There might be some misalignment or weird stuff easy to spot due to bad quality or errors sequencing.
+There might be some misalignment or weird stuff easy to spot due to bad quality or sequencing errors.

 Other softwares offer other possibilities, for example [muscle](http://www.drive5.com/muscle/) (very useful for proteins) stores ambiguities or alignment errors for downstream analysis, and [clustal](http://www.clustal.org/omega/) uses a [HMM profile](https://www.ebi.ac.uk/training/online/courses/pfam-creating-protein-families/what-are-profile-hidden-markov-models-hmms) to generate the alignment.
 Further posibilities can be found at the [EMBL-EBI](https://www.ebi.ac.uk/Tools/msa/).